flyingmachine/nanoc-blog/content/programming/why-programmers-need-frameworks.md

 communicate.
 This eliminates an entire class of coordination problems that frameworks in other languages have to contend with.

-There's more I could write here, but I'm honestly still figuring it out.
-Why am I bothering to figure out?
-It's time to come clean: when I wrote that I don't want to build the infrastructure for building frameworks, I lied.
-I'm building a framework!
-My ambition is to make it possible to _build a web site in half a day_.
+In my opinion, the Clojurian stance that frameworks are more trouble than they're worth is completely backwards: Clojure gives us the foundation to build a completely kick-ass framework!
+One that's simple _and_ easy.
+One can dream, right?

-Well, maybe not that quickly, but I do want us Clojure developers to be able to get our ideas into production _fast_.
+My ambition in building a SPA framework is to empower current and future Clojure devs to get our ideas into production _fast_.
 I want us to be able to spend more time on the hard stuff, the fun stuff, the interesting stuff.
 And I want us to be able to easily ship with confidence.

-The framework is built on top of some truly amazing libraries, primarily Integrant, re-frame, and Liberator.
+The framework I'm building is built on top of some truly amazing libraries, primarily Integrant, re-frame, and Liberator.
 Integrant introduces a _component_ abstraction and handles the start/stop lifecycle of an application. re-frame provides a filesystem and communication broker for the frontend.
 Liberator introduces a standard model for handling HTTP requests.

 If my framework is useful at all it's because the creators of those tools have done all the heavy lifting.
 My framework introduces more